jeroenmaes/jeroenmaes.github.io/content/blog/2026-01-19-adding-matter-to-my-home-assistant-setup.md

   - smart-home
 ---

 I wanted to start using **Matter** devices in my Home Assistant setup.
+More specific the new IKEA TIMMERFLOTTE, a very affordable temperature monitor.
-Matter itself is the interoperability layer, but in many homes it runs over **Thread** (low-power mesh).
+Matter itself is the interoperability layer (the universal languange), while **Thread** is a low-power mesh protocol.

 This post is the quick checklist I followed to get everything working.

 ## Step 1: Buy the correct dongle — Sonoff ZBDongle-E